 If you like sports and enjoy helping people, a Sports Therapy career could be right for you.
 Sports Therapists recognize and evaluate athlete injuries, perform rehabilitative work, and plan comprehensive programs to prevent injury and illness.
 It’s a growing field that can lead to tremendous opportunity and earning potential.
 Check out the Sports Therapy infographic below to learn more about this profession, including Sports Therapist salary and job duties.

 How to Become a Sports Therapist

 In order to become a Sports Therapist, you’ll need a minimum of an associate’s degree in Sports Therapy or related area of study.
-Fremont College offers an Associate of Science degree in Sports and Rehabilitation Therapy that can be completed in just 15 months.
+Fremont University offers an Associate of Science degree in Sports and Rehabilitation Therapy that can be completed in just 15 months.
 The Sports and Rehabilitation Therapy degree program at Fremont will equip you with the sports massage skills and knowledge of anatomy and physiology required to be successful in this profession.
 Contact us today to learn more about the Sports and Rehabilitation Therapy programmer click on the button below to request a free sports therapy career guide.